 I’d really recommend this for birthdays of all ages with party packages (food and drink included) starting at £25 per person.

 One of the best rainy day London activities has to be visiting an arcade.
-NQ64 Soho is a really cool spot for late night arcade games and drinks.
+NQ64 Soho is a really cool spot for late-night arcade games and drinks.
 They even have a vintage Japanese Dancing Stage arcade machine, pictured above.

 There’s no shortage of fun things to do in London on a wet day.
-In South-West London’s Wandsworth Town you’ll find a huge complex of indoor games and activities, Gravity Wandsworth.
+In South-West London’s Wandsworth Town, you’ll find a huge complex of indoor games and activities, Gravity Wandsworth.

 As well as a bowling alley, Gravity is home to axe-throwing, electronic darts, an arcade, indoor go-karting, and an e-sports room.
 There’s absolutely something for everyone here.
 It’s free to enter, so have a look around and pick an activity!

-If you’re planning things to do in London in the rain, the only thing I’d really recommend booking in advance is the go-karting because it’s often fully booked and once you see it you won’t want to miss out.
+If you’re planning things to do in London in the rain, the only thing I’d really recommend booking in advance is go-karting because it’s often fully booked and once you see it you won’t want to miss out.

 The ‘e-karting’ area is Japanese-themed, complete with a street kitchen noodle bar.